Narni’s Underground: an Angelic Find

 The archives related to the Inquisition had only been available to scholars since 1998 but Roberto’s repeated attempts to gain access had been futile.
 Thanks to the Scottish archivist, Roberto finally immersed himself in studies there in 2003 – and in 2005, discovered Narni’s links to the Inquisition which spanned centuries.
 From 1554 to 1860, the horrors of the Inquisition had cast a somber darkness on Narni.

-Roberto, mille grazie for your grande passione, revealing to us the fascinating history of all that is below ground in Narni.
+Roberto, mille grazie for your grande passione, revealing to us the fascinating history of Narni’s Underground.

 Click here to read about Narni’s medieval festival in honor of the town’s patron saint, San Giovenale.